microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution03.md

 ![FHIR CRUD Post Processing Sample](../images/fhir-serverless-streaming.jpg)

-**[HL7 Ingest Platform](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#deploying-your-own-hl7-ingest-platform)** reference architeture is deployed to ingest HL7 messages and produce a consumable event in a Service Bus for consumption by FHIR Event Processor function app.
+**[HL7 Ingest Platform](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#deploying-your-own-hl7-ingest-platform)** reference architeture is deployed to consume HL7 Messages and produce a consumable event on a high speed ordered service bus for processing by FHIR Event Processor.

-**[HL7 to FHIR Conversion](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** reference architecture will create a logic app based workflow that is triggered whenever a new hl7 message is pushed to hl7ingest Service Bus queue.
-This conversion workflow performs orderly conversion from HL7 to FHIR via the FHIR Converter, persists converted hl7 message to FHIR Server.
+**[HL7 to FHIR Conversion](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** reference architecture is a workflow that performs orderly conversion from HL7 to FHIR via the conversion API and persists the message into a FHIR Server and publishes change events referencing FHIR resources to a high speed event hub to interested subscribers.

 ![HL7 to FHIR Conversion](../images/hl72fhirconversion.png)